Quotations and Allusions in

 » John Milton (1608-1674), English poet.
 His chief work is the epic poem in twelve “Books”, Paradise Lost (1667), with Satan as one of the principal characters.

 that such changes of shape are a “punishment” imposed on us

-An allusion to the Anglo-Irish dramatist George Bernard Shaw (1856-1950; 1925 Nobel Prize for Literature).
-His ideas about a Life Force, related to Henri Bergson’s élan vital, were expressed in his plays Man and Superman (1903) and most notably in the sequence of five plays published as Back to Methuselah (1921).
+» An allusion to the Anglo-Irish dramatist George Bernard Shaw (1856-1950; 1925 Nobel Prize for Literature).
+His ideas about a Life Force (a term related to Henri Bergson’s élan vital), were expressed in his play Man and Superman (1903) and most notably in the preface and fifth part of Back to Methuselah (1921).

 the World and the Flesh ... a third Power remains